Virginia loses 62-58 to Preston, Ohio, ending title defense - WTMJ

 AP Sports Writer

+No. 4 seed Virginia (18-7) won the ACC regular-season title and then had to withdraw from the conference tournament because of its COVID-19 issues.
+The Cavaliers spent seven days in quarantine, using virtual meetings to prepare for the matchup with Ohio.

+Bennett and company just arrived on Friday, and now they are heading out once again.

-Some familiar problems showed up again for the fourth-seeded Cavaliers, who struggled to score during a key stretch in the second half and shot 35% from the field for the game.
-Virginia became the first No. 1 seed to drop its opening game in the NCAA Tournament when it lost to UMBC in 2018, but it used the setback as motivation in its run to the championship in 2019.
+Some familiar problems showed up again for the Cavaliers, who struggled to score during a key stretch in the second half and shot 35% from the field for the game.
+Virginia famously lost to No. 16 seed UMBC in the first round in 2018, but it used the setback as motivation in its run to the championship in 2019.

-Last year’s NCAA Tournament was canceled because of the pandemic, delaying the Cavaliers’ title defense.
-They just arrived in Indiana on Friday because of COVID-19 issues, and now they are heading home again.
+After last year’s NCAA Tournament was canceled because of the pandemic, the Cavaliers (18-7) became the first defending champion to lose in the first round since UConn in 2012.

-Preston and Ben Vander Plas delivered for Ohio after leading the Bobcats to the Mid-American Conference Tournament title.
-Next up is No. 5 seed Creighton on Monday.
+Preston and Ben Vander Plas, the two stars of Ohio’s surprising Mid-American Conference Tournament run, were back at it.

 Vander Plas scored eight of his game-high 17 points during an 18-4 second-half run that erased a 38-31 deficit and gave the Bobcats a 49-42 lead.
 Ohio (17-7) never trailed again.

+When it was over, Vander Plas raced over to give Bennett a hug.
+Vander Plas’ father, Dean, played college ball with Bennett.

-Preston finished with 11 points, 13 rebounds and eight assists.
-Lunden McDay sealed the victory at the free-throw line in the closing seconds.
+Preston made big play after big play, finishing with 11 points, 13 rebounds and eight assists.
+Lunden McDay sealed the victory at the free-throw line in the closing seconds..

+Ohio (17-7) has now won its last three NCAA first-round games — beating Georgetown in 2010 and Michigan in 2012.
+And even though the seats inside were mostly empty at Assembly Hall, the Bobcats reveled in the celebration on the court — and the one they heard about on their home campus.

+“Obviously, it’s a huge win, being the 13 seed coming out and getting a win in the NCAA Tournament is big.”
+Vander Plas said.
+“I’m just really thankful we’re able to get a win (the fans).”

+Next up is for the Bobcats is No. 5 seed Creighton on Monday.

-Sam Hauser had 15 points and nine rebounds for Virginia (18-7), which won the ACC regular-season title and then had to withdraw from the conference tournament after a positive COVID-19 test.
+Sam Hauser had 15 points and nine rebounds for Virginia, which won the ACC regular-season title before the COVID-19 test ended their hopes of winning the tourney crown.

-Virginia spent seven days in quarantine, using virtual meetings to prepare for the matchup with Ohio.
-After becoming the final team to arrive, it still had to go through two rounds of tests just to be cleared to play.

 “The program was quarantined for seven days after the positive test, they had seven negative tests and came here and tested negatively and haven’t tested positive since then,” Kentucky athletic director Mitch Barnhart said on the telecast.
 Barnhart is the chairman of the NCAA’s selection committee.